tauhidul0821/git-stash-mastery/README.md

 - git stash list [now show stash list with message ]
 - git stash drop 2 [for drop a stash ]
 - git stash list [for check new list after drob a value ]
-- git stash pop 0 or 1 or other number [when you pop stash it will same time pop & drop stash at a same time ]
+- git stash pop 0 or 1 or other number
 -
 -
 - asdad